gautam-balamurali/bookshelf-app/README.md

+# 📚Bookshelf App📚

+- A bookshelf app that allows you to select and categorise books you have read, are currently reading, or want to read.

+## Tech Stack

+* React
+* Netlify

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).